aksnzhy/xlearn_doc/install_cmake.rst

      sudo port install cmake

-You won't want to have both Homebrew and !MacPorts installed.
+You won't want to have both Homebrew and MacPorts installed.

  .. toctree::
    :hidden: